Select Page

 by | Mar 7, 2024 | World War Tour Berlin

-Alexanderplatz is one of the most iconic and historically significant squares in Berlin, Germany.
-It has witnessed numerous changes throughout history, particularly during the division of Berlin into East and West.
-In this blog post, we will explore the geographical location of Alexanderplatz during the Cold War and its significance to both East and West Berlin.
+Alexanderplatz is likely one of the most famous, as well as historically important square in Berlin, in Germany.
+Through history, it has undergone many changes, especially since the division of Berlin to East and West.
+In this blog we’ll look at where Alexanderplatz was during the Cold War and what it meant to East and West Berlin during them.

-After World War II, Germany was divided into two separate countries: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
-Berlin, being the capital, was also divided into two parts: West Berlin, which was occupied by the Allied forces, and East Berlin, the capital of East Germany.
+After World War II, Germany was divided into two separate countries: Two separate states were the Federal Republic of Germany (West Germany) and German Democratic Republic (East Germany).
+Berlin, being the capital, was also divided into two parts: And West Berlin, which had been occupied by the Allied forces, and East Berlin, the capital of East Germany.

 Alexanderplatz in East Berlin